cdbrauer/VoxelFuse/README.md

 To use the .stl file import commands/examples, [Gmsh](http://gmsh.info/) must also be installed.

+## Extensions

+### VoxelFuse-Primitives

+Additional classes to generate 3D primitives and assist in the generation of new models.
+See [VoxelFuse-Primitives](https://github.com/cdbrauer/VoxelFuse-Primitives) for details.

 ## .vox File Generation
 If desired, input models can be created in a .vox file format to allow different materials to be specified in a single model.
 This also speeds up import times.
 My process using [MagicaVoxel](https://ephtracy.github.io) is as follows: